composer-unused/composer-unused/README.md

 ```

 ## Troubleshooting
-If you encounter some errors, try running
+If you encounter some errors, try running:

     $ composer unused -vvv

-This command will enable debug mode and create an error report beside your `composer.json`.
+This command will enable the debug mode and create an error report beside your `composer.json`.
 > `composer-unused-dump-YmdHis`

 ## Changelog